iterative/dvc.org/content/docs/user-guide/data-management/track-sync-version.md

 To enable additional storage locations, you can configure [DVC remotes] with the `dvc remote add` and `dvc remote modify` commands (see `dvc remote` for more options).
-Once this is done, use the `dvc push` and `dvc pull` commands to transfer data from between project and remote storage.
+Once this is done, use the `dvc push` and `dvc pull` commands to transfer data between the project and remote storage.
 This is the main mechanism to share and back up your work.

 ![Sync ops among locations](/img/sync-ops-locations.png) _Data sync operations among locations_

 <admon type="tip">

-The `dvc fetch` transfers files downstream halfway, from remote storage to the
+`dvc fetch` transfers files downstream halfway -- from remote storage to the
 <abbr>cache</abbr>.
 This can be useful to make sure that some data is available
 for checkout later.